zingimmick/laravel-sms/README.md

 ### Add Connections

-this package based on [overtrue/easy-sms](https://github.com/overtrue/easy-sms), driver is the gateway.
+This package based on [overtrue/easy-sms](https://github.com/overtrue/easy-sms), driver is the gateway.

 ## Usage